-Many of the tax proposals that may be considered in the 106th Congress may be intended to boost long-term growth by increasing private saving and investment, thereby expanding the nation's capital stock.
+Many of the tax proposals being considered in the 106th Congress are intended to boost long-term growth by increasing private saving and investment, thereby expanding the nation's capital stock.
 It is the impact of these various proposals on saving that is perhaps the most prominent economic performance issue the proposals present.
 First, can tax incentives for saving or tax benefits for investment actually boost the nation's rate of private saving and investment?
-Second, total national saving consists of private saving minus government borrowing.
-Thus, is any expansion the proposals may cause in private saving larger than any increase they also cause in the federal budget deficit (or decrease in the federal budget surplus)?
+Second, total national saving consists of private saving larger than any increase they also cause in the federal budget deficit (or decrease in the federal budget surplus)?
 If provisions actually cause an increase in total national saving, the nation's capital stock expands, resulting in higher economic growth.
 Yet economic analysis is not clear on whether and by how much private savings responds to tax incentives.

-A number of the tax provisions that may be considered may provide favorable tax treatment to particular types of economic activity, extending special tax credits, deductions, or exclusions to certain activities.
+A number of the tax provisions that are being considered provide favorable tax treatment to particular types of economic activity, extending special tax credits, deductions, or exclusions to certain activities.
 In these cases, economic theory suggests that favorable treatment for the specified activities can distort the economy's ordinary decision making and channel more resources into the favored activity than would otherwise occur.
 Since the economy's resources are limited, this also means that resources are simultaneously drawn away from activities that are not tax-favored.
 The question that economic analysis pursues is whether a specific intervention in resource allocation actually improves overall economic performance.

 An important aspect of any tax proposal is its effect on federal revenues and the federal budget deficit or surplus.
 Deficit reduction has been a primary focus of budget debates over the past several years.
 The effects on federal revenue of several elements of the various tax proposals have been questioned.
 For instance, as noted earlier, economic analysis does not provide clear-cut answers about the extent to which economic activity might increase in response to tax incentives.
 As a result, the ultimate revenue effects of broad-based tax cuts or tax incentives for saving are unclear.
 In addition, several changes - notably, those involving IRAs, depreciation, and capital gains - would likely register a much larger revenue impact a number of years in the future rather than in the near term.
 Thus, revenue estimates confined to these proposals' first few years do not show the potential long-run magnitude of their revenue loss.
+Their supporters, however, generally argue that the measures would stimulate economic growth that would shrink any revenue loss.